krutikabapat/Decision-Tree-Regression/README.md

 3.Matplotlib
 4.sklearn

-The exact splitting of the dataset is attached in the file.
+The exact splitting of the dataset is attached in the file(splitting.py).